Wickslynx/RoofNut/README.md

 Please see the *docs* folder for further explanation and examples

 # Examples:
-Never need to write that 1000 lines of code to make that simple application again!
-This example was made with a total of 180 lines of code!
+How many lines of code do you think this application took?
+I made this application with around 180 lines of code.

 ![Uhhh ooo, Error!
 Please contanct me.](docs/examples/example-images/main-screenshot.png)

 # Current Issues: